Application Requirements for Online Master’s Program

 Thank you for your interest in Purdue's Mechanical Engineering Online Master's Program.
-Please look over the requirements below, and then complete your application online.
+Look over the requirements below, and then complete your application online.

 - October 1 for enrolling in the spring semester